Managing content sets

 To see and use the Content Sets

-From the Main menu, select Console > Permissions > Content Sets to review and manage content sets.
+From the Main menu, select Administration > Permissions > Content Sets to review and manage content sets.
 Use the filtering text box to filter the items by content set name, or expand Filter Results to filter by sensor or question runtime threshold (see Managing question and sensor thresholds).
 For modules such as Tanium Trends that have module-specific content, you can select a module in the Content for drop-down list so that the content sets on the page show only the content types associated with that module.
 By default, the drop-down list is set to Platform, so the content sets display the content types that are common to the entire Tanium Core Platform: sensors, saved questions, packages, dashboards, categories, and plugins.

 - Specify a configuration Name and Description, and click Save.